tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 ### Dealing with records

-A record is a set of named fields, each of which may have a different type, such as a python dictionary, or protobuf message.
+A record is a set of named fields, each of which may have a different type, such as a Python dictionary, or protobuf message.
 A `Record` block takes a record as input, applies a child block to each field, and combines the results into a tuple, which it produces as output.
 The output tuple can be passed to `td.Concat()` to get an output vector.